CESSProject/cess-portal/README.md

 faucetAddress='http://xx.xxx.xx.xx:9708/transfer'
 ##Memo Seed for Wallet
 idAccountPhraseOrSeed='lazy funny invest opinion jaguar romance anger return glare flat lift clap'
-##The public key address of the wallet, which is generated from the wallet address, and the generated address: https://polkadot.subscan.io/tools/ss58_transform
-accountPublicKey='0x1c298066dcd205a267df5b29a2ec7104b03b27e009dd3166f7318194eb9ee77a'
 ##wallet address
 walletAddress='5AhdZVDwjFXpvbsTjHaXv2jqNos49zFFnb5K4A1hnzVSo1iR'
 ##If the file upload is encrypted, the password memo of the file will be saved here, and it can be created to the next directory of the existing folder.